NxRoot/SynapseKiller/README.md

 ## How Does It Work
 This Project was made in [batch  script](https://en.wikipedia.org/wiki/Batch_file) and converted to an installer and executable.

+It provides an alternative to [Razer Synapse Services](https://www.razer.com/synapse-3).

 * Listen for processes
 * Enable, Disable Processes
 * Start or Kill Processes